 We left the wall below (removed the sheetrock and left the 2×4 studs) as this is a load bearing wall.

 Once we have the engineered beam installed, we will remove the existing wall completely.
-That blog post is coming soon!
+(Updated, click through this post, adding a support beam in the attic to remove this load bearing wall.)

 Traditionally, older homes were not made to be open concept but now that everyone is renovating older homes and creating an open concept living space, the walls are being torn down.